dotnet/roslyn/docs/compilers/CSharp/Params Span.md

 ```
 However, the implicit array is a heap allocation.

-To avoid the array allocation overhead, some common methods such as `Console.WriteLine()` include overloads with fixed numbers of arguments in addition to the `params` array overload.
+To avoid the array allocation overhead, some commonly used methods such as `Console.WriteLine()` include overloads with fixed numbers of arguments in addition to the `params` array overload.
 ```csharp
 public static void WriteLine(string format, object? arg0);
 public static void WriteLine(string format, object? arg0, object? arg1);